PrintersForAnts/ColonyClacker/readme.md

 Colony Clacker is a scaled down version of the awesome [Clicky-Clack Fridge Door](https://github.com/tanaes/whopping_Voron_mods/tree/main/clickyclacky_door) by tanaes.

-Completely remoddeled from scratch (not just resized), with added stealthy aesthetics, improved tolerances, and STLs that have been optimised for best slicer performance with standard Voron print settings.
+Completely remodeled from scratch (not just resized), with added stealthy aesthetics, improved tolerances, and STLs that have been optimised for best slicer performance with standard Voron print settings.

 Provides the same satisfying clack when closing the door, whilst also increasing chamber temps, and reducing noise.